-Positional number systems, like the base-ten, Hindu-Arabic number system, were developed by Hindu mathematicians in the first few centuries A.D.
+The base-ten, Hindu-Arabic number system that we use today - largely without thought of how amazing it is - is a positional number system developed by Hindu mathematicians in the first few centuries A.D.
 They were adopted and adapted by Persian and then Arabic mathematicians by the ninth century.
 It was only much later that these systems made their way into European culture, their first significant treatment in Liber Abaci by Leonardo Fibonacci (Italian mathematician; 1170 - 1250) in 1202 and was not widely adopted until well after that.